zeyadelganainy/BookingAssistant/README.md

 We used pattern matching to give more leeway for users when inputting their request for the virtual assistant.
 Using string arrays of acceptable answers and different variations of the same request, we were able to compare the chatbox input with the elements of the array and set our variable values accordingly.
 Using pattern matching is a huge improvement from our previous version which hard-coded if-else statements and switch statements

 ![pattern_matching](/outputs/pattern_matching.png)

+## New Features

+### Text-To-Speech
+Using FreeTTS API, I was able to incorporate a Text-To-Speech option for users.
+As mentioned in the project description, there is now a new button for that feature.
+At anytime, the user can click this button and hear a greeting audio from Sally, who then begins to read out every request written on the chat area by the system.

+## Google Search
+Using the java.net.URI library, I've added the option for users to search for something on google simply by typing "google" followed by their query.
+The result will be in the form of a pop-up window opening in their default browser that shows a google results page for their question.